teckel-mcp-servers/ethereum-toolkit/README.md

 # ethereum toolkit
 This MCP server provides access to a subset of the teckel web3 Ethereum JSON-RPC services—namely those that require read only access to the blockchain (Mainnet and Sepolia).

 The main purpose of the ethereum toolkit is to give LLM/AI/Agents real-time access to Ethereum blockchain basic information.
-Once connected to an LLM via your MCP-client-of-choice, the LLM can use the suite of tools in the toolbox to provide answers to prompts such as:
+Once connected to an LLM via your MCP-client-of-choice, the LLM can use the suite of tools in the toolkit to provide answers to prompts such as:

 _“What is the current Ethereum price in USD on the mainnet and the sepolia testnet?”_